clearwater/octopress/source/_posts/2012-01-24-attack-of-the-switec-clones.markdown

 categories:
 ---
 <img alt="Switec Clones" src="/resources/X25_clone.png" align="right">
-When my ebay Switec X25.168 motors arrived, they didn't look at all like the white motors with the "Switec" branding that I see in all of the pictures online.
+When my eBay Switec X25.168 motors arrived, they didn't look at all like the white motors with the "Switec" branding that I see in all of the pictures online.
 I finally got around to tracking down what exactly they are.
 They have two identification numbers printed black on black: